DjPoke/RetroCloner/README.md

 10) Edit game data with "m" key.
 11) Import wav sounds with "n" key.
 [WIP]
 12) Import ogg musics with "o" key.
 [WIP]
 13) Import images (intro, interface, etc.) with "p" key.
 They will be converted to the graphic preset choosen at step 1.
-[WIP]
 14) You can test your game with "e" key.
 [WIP]
 15) You can export your game with "d" [WIP]